External Policies

 Overview

-jGuard supports three types of policies:
+jGuard supports four types of policies:

 | Policy Type | Location | Purpose |